Basketball Offense - Dick Bennett's Blocker Mover OffenseBy Dr. James Gels, from the Coach’s Clipboard Basketball

 Diagram 10 shows O4 setting a ball-screen for O2, and we have a pick and roll (or pick and pop) situation.

-Lane-Wide Set and Top-Bottom Set - are discussed in the Premium Members section
+Two additional sets - Lane-Wide Set and Top-Bottom Set - are discussed in the Premium Members section

 In summary...Coach Dick Bennett's Blocker Mover offense is a true, unscripted motion offense with numerous screening and cutting opportunities.
 There is constant motion and there should be no standing around on offense.

 It tends to be a deliberate offense as players must be patient, waiting for opportunities to develop.
 Defenders often get tired calling out and fighting through screens the entire game.
 Your offense will usually improve throughout the season as players become better at seeing and seeking the opportunities and reading the defense.

 complete article in the members section.
 The complete article also includes: